log in to manage your profile and account

 Wind chill values are based on the rate of heat loss from exposed skin.

 As the wind increases, it pulls heat away from the body, cooling down the skin and eventually the internal body temperature.
-This is why we often say it “feels” colder outside than the air temperature in the winter, said Storm Center 7 Meteorologist Kirstie Zontini.
+This is why we often say it “feels” colder outside than the air temperature in the winter, Storm Center 7 Meteorologist Kirstie Zontini said.

 RELATED: How does salt help melt ice on roads?